PedroTrujilloV/NewsReaderMiniApp/README.md

-Once I have identified the entities I’m going to need, I proceed to create necessary data models that the app is going use.
-Some of those are:
+After identifying the essential entities required for the application, I move forward to create the corresponding data models that will be utilized within the app.
+Among these models are:

 ￼￼<img src="https://github.com/PedroTrujilloV/NewsReaderMiniApp/assets/3638250/902325c7-79e5-416d-a2c9-b03430580a3d" alt="Image Description" width="60%">